o11y-weekly/o11y-weekly.github.io/2023-11-30_What_is_OpenTelemetry/README.md

 ### Profiling
 Profiling is the old new signal since before OpenTelemetry or simply observability tools exist, profiling was still there to solve performance issues.

 Profiling can be scoped to the runtime (dotnet, java, golang, ...) or system (flamegraph).
-Depending the situation, a good code can hammer the system and a profiling with system calls.
+Depending the situation, a good code can hammer the system and a profiling with system calls really help to get the problem.

 A dedicated post will be available later for the profiling part.